miku/packpy/Slides.md

 # Limitations

 * Editable distributions not supported
-* Similar limitations for target: Architecture, Python Version
+* Matching Python versions and platform-specific

 ----